Algebro-Geometric Solutions of the Generalized Virasoro Constraints: Actions of Witt algebras

 ($\mathbf c$, being the central element, acts as a homothety).

-\begin{rem} It is worth pointing out that $H^0(\Gr(V),\Det_V^*)$, also written as $\Lambda^{\frac{\infty}{2}}V$ in the literature, corresponds to the formulation in terms of fermions and that the isomorphism on the r.h.s. is the bosonization morphism (see e.g. \cite{KacRa}).
-Observe that the right most term of the previous map, $\C[[t_1,t_2,\ldots]]$, does not depend on $V$ since the $\tau$-function of a point $U$ depends only on the coordinates of vectors of $U$ w.r.t. a basis of $V$ but not on the basis (e.g. \cite[Lemma 4.2.]{Kon}). \end{rem}
+\begin{Remark} It is worth pointing out that $H^0(\operatorname{Gr}(V),\operatorname{Det}_V^*)$, also written as $\Lambda^{\frac{\infty}{2}}V$ in the literature, corresponds to the formulation in terms of fermions and that the isomorphism on the r.h.s.\ is the bosonization morphism (see, e.g.,~\cite{KacRa}).
+Observe that the rightmost term of the previous map, ${\mathbb C}[[t_1,t_2,\ldots]]$, does not depend on $V$ since the $\tau$-function of a point $U$ depends only on the coordinates of vectors of $U$ w.r.t.\ a basis of $V$ but not on the basis (e.g., \cite[Lemma~4.2.]{Kon}). \end{Remark}